-Deferred financing fees included in other assets are comprised of costs incurred in connection with financings.
-The Company incurred deferred financing fees of \$1.3 million during the year ended May 31, 2021 as a result of the current year amendment to the Company's revolving credit facility.
-In addition, the Company incurred deferred financing fees of \$6.5 million during the year ended May 31, 2020 as a result of the issuance of the 6.625% Notes and the amendment to the Company's revolving credit facility.
-See below in Note 6.
+Deferred financing costs included in other assets are comprised of costs incurred in connection with obtaining financing under the Restated Revolver.
+The Company incurred deferred financing costs of \$1.2 million and \$1.3 million during the years ended May 31, 2022, and 2021, respectively, as a result of amendments to the Company's revolving credit facility.
+See Note 2 for additional information on the current year amendment to the Restated Revolver.